Engaging Science Grants

 To help increase the reach of science in Queensland we are supporting scientists, researchers, science communicators, journalists, teachers, organisations and community groups to develop and deliver science engagement and communication projects, events and activities.

-During 2016-17, you can apply for funding of up to $10,000 if your project relates to at least one of goals in our Engaging Queenslanders in Science Strategy.
+You can apply for funding of up to $10,000 if your project relates to at least one of goals in our Engaging Queenslanders in Science Strategy.

 To help you get started here is a list of ideas:

 - a school community event/activity/research project involving students, teachers and parents

 - a citizen science project, e.g. a scientist or researcher engages and collaborates with the local community to gather data for a scientific project (this project can also be instigated by an individual or community group)

 - an open house, e.g. invite the local community to a conducted tour of your scientific premises

 - a media or social media campaign, e.g. animation/video production and distribution via social media channels

 - an event, seminar or workshop e.g. science communication training for researchers or an activity connecting scientists with community groups to promote Queensland scientists and science programs.

 You can read more about the grants and the eligibility criteria at the Advance Queensland website.